web3korea/awesome-web3/README.md

 - [ethereum-boilerplate](https://github.com/ethereum-boilerplate/ethereum-boilerplate) - Fully Typescript ready NextJS components for fast building dApps without running own backend
 - [create-web3-dapp](https://github.com/alchemyplatform/create-web3-dapp) - Everything you need to create Web3 Dapps in 4 minutes.
 This package includes the global command to start the Create Web3 DApp CLI builder.
 - [nexth](https://github.com/wslyvh/nexth) - A Next.js + Ethereum starter kit with Viem, Wagmi, Web3Modal, SIWE, Tailwind, daisyUI and more to quickly ship production-ready Web3 Apps ⚡

+# Contributions Welcome!
+We welcome contributions from anyone!
+Please! ^^;

+### Please follow these guidelines:
+1. Fork the repository: Create your own branch from main.
+2. Write clear commit messages: Follow conventional commit standards (e.g., fix:, feat:).
+3. Submit Pull Requests (PRs): Ensure your PR is focused, well-documented, and tested.
+4. Code of Conduct: Be respectful and inclusive.
+All contributors must follow our [Code of Conduct](https://docs.github.com/en/site-policy/github-terms/github-community-code-of-conduct#best-practices-for-maintaining-a-strong-community).
+5. Issue Reporting: Before opening an issue, ensure it hasn’t been addressed by others.
+Provide detailed steps to reproduce the issue.
+6. Testing: Contributions should include appropriate tests to ensure stability.